Back in the Day: Punk Rock versus Disco

 In my opinion, the punk torch was successfully passed to the present in the form of Green Day.
 Since each original Ramone is now dead, their legacies are well-preserved with the supremely talented, recent rock hall-of-famers Green Day.
 Punk is in good hands.

 Though I’m a dedicated rock ‘n’ roller steeped in the blues, I have extremely fond memories of disco: the music and the scene.
-Maybe it was because I had just returned from the Army overseas and was, uh, looking for romance.
-(If you can’t find romance on a disco dance floor, you’ve got problems, buddy.)
+Maybe it was because I had just returned from the Army overseas and was, uh, looking for some romance.
+(If you can’t find romance on a disco dance floor, well…)

 I mentioned the music and the scene.
 Both were integral parts of disco music.
 Disco music itself was basically rhythm and blues (soul) with an occasional Latin salsa thrown into a mix that included soaring harmonized vocals, a lush orchestral background, a steady, pounding “four-on-the-floor” beat, but with an off-beat hi-hat pattern and syncopated bass.
 That’s what got people moving on the dance floor.
 Electronic synthesizers found a home in disco music.